Using the Python API

 Install new packages

-The following steps create an environment, install an arbitrary package and make it available to be used in a Notebook.
+The following steps create and manage an environment, install an arbitrary package, and make it available to a notebook.
+The environment will be named my_env, but you can use any other name you prefer.

 python -m venv /home/jovyan/my_env